Frequently asked questions about criminal intelligence legislation

 -

-With automated collectors, i.e. automated intelligence collection systems, the police would be able to collect intelligence about groups operating online whose purpose is criminal activity such as drug trafficking or sexual abuse of children.
+With automated web crawlers, i.e. automated intelligence collection systems, the police would be able to collect intelligence about groups operating online whose purpose is criminal activity such as drug trafficking or sexual abuse of children.